-When we first started cruising years ago, the cruise lines had great deals on airfare.
-It was much cheaper to just package up your trip than to try to find a deal on your own.
-That is no longer the case so never package your trip; arrange your own airfare.
-And don't ever pay a travel agent to do this - that is actually one of the things they charge for - it's way too easy to make your own arrangements online.
+trip than to try to find a deal on your own.
+That is no longer the case, so never package your trip.
+Arrange your own airfare.
+And don't ever pay a travel agent to do this (that is actually one of the things they charge for.)
+It's way too easy to make your own arrangements online.

-10. Don't pay to cruise in the high season.

-If you can possibly arrange your travel for the "shoulder season" - the period between the low and high seasons - you are going to get a much better deal.
-Alaska in September is still beautiful.

-11. Don't pay for transfers.
+- 10. Don't pay to cruise in the high season.
+If you can possibly arrange your travel for the "shoulder season" the period between the low and high seasons you're going to get a much better deal.
+Alaska in September is still beautiful. - 11.
+Don't pay for transfers.
 The cruise line will transport you from the airport to the ship, but it probably won't be cheap.
-Not only that, you are the mercy of everyone else on the bus and may have to wait for other flights to arrive, then crowd onto a small bus.
-Just check into making your own way to the dock and you may find it's cheaper and certainly much more relaxing to just go on your own.
+Not only that, you are at the mercy of everyone else on the bus and you may have to wait for other flights to arrive.
+Just check into making your own way to the dock and you will probably find it's cheaper and much more relaxing to go on your own.

-12. Don't pay for photos.

-You might want to buy one of the ship's photos if it's an especially great shot of your family, but those photos get expensive and do you really need them all?
+- 12. Don't pay for photos.
+You might want to buy one of the ship's photos if it's an especially great shot of your family, but those photos get expensive.
+And do you really need them all?
 Probably not.
-Bring your own camera, take your own pictures, save a lot of money.

-13. Don't pay for Internet.
+Bring your own camera, take your own pictures, save a lot of money. - 13.
+Don't pay for the Internet.
 I'm giving you this good advice, even though I don't take it myself because we have to stay connected.
 Internet on a cruise ship is horribly expensive and usually not that great.
-There are often Internet cafes in many of the ports, so you can still stay in touch.

-14. Don't go to the casino.

-This is not a problem for us since we couldn't possibly care less about gambling but if you do go to the casino, just set some limits for yourself - and put your winnings (if there are any) in your pocket and hang onto them!

-15. Don't pay to have clothes laundered.
+There are often Internet cafes in many of the ports, so you can still stay in touch. - 14.
+Don't go to the casino.
+This is not a problem for us since we couldn't possibly care less about gambling.
+But if you do go to the casino, set some limits for yourself.
+And put your winnings (if there are any) in your pocket and hang onto them! - 15.
+Don't pay to have clothes laundered.
 If it's something you absolutely must wear, just rinse it out in the sink yourself and hang it on the clothes line in the shower.
-If it's something that has to be specially laundered or dry cleaned, you shouldn't have packed it anyway!

-16. Don't pay for medicine.

-Cold medicine, seasickness medicine, band aids, etc. should all be in a little first aid kit you have packed in your suitcase.
-If not, you are going to pay a great deal for them on the ship.

-17. DO pay for travel insurance.

-Even if you have planned the most economical cruise vacation in the history of man, if you have to cancel at the last minute because of an emergency, it's still money down the drain.
+If it's something that has to be specially laundered or dry cleaned, you shouldn't have packed it anyway. - 16.
+Don't pay for medicine.
+Cold medicine, seasickness medicine, band aids, etc., should all be in a little first aid kit you've packed in your suitcase.
+If not, you're going to pay a great deal for them on the ship. - 17.
+DO pay for travel insurance.
+Even if you've planned the most economical cruise vacation in the history of man, if you have to cancel at the last minute because of an emergency, it's still money down the drain.
 Travel insurance is inexpensive compared to the cost of your trip, so spring for it.

-Remember that the cruise lines are in the business of making money and will try to get you to spend as much as they possibly can while you are onboard.
-On the other hand, they also have hundreds and hundreds of staterooms to fill so that put the balance of power in your hands when it comes to booking your cruise.
-Just be smart when booking your cruise and enjoying your vacation and you can have a pretty fabulous trip for a very reasonable amount of money.
+Remember: The cruise lines are in the business of making money and they will try to get you to spend as much as they possibly can while you are onboard.
+On the other hand, they also have hundreds and hundreds of staterooms to fill, so that puts the balance of power in your hands when it comes to booking your cruise.

+Just be smart when you're booking your cruise and enjoying your vacation and you can have a pretty fabulous trip for a very reasonable amount of money.